Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "...Okay.
 I trust you.
 Also, uh…" He looked down, awkwardly, then flexed an *arm* bested only by Daar.
 "I’m grumbling, yeah, but I really *ain’t* complaining. *Fuck."*

-It was...a *perfect* arm.
+It was... a *perfect* arm.
 As good as Julian’s but *hugely* bigger.
 Had a perfect body to go with it too, scaled way up and stockier than anyone.
 Firth craned his neck to look over his chest and investigate the abs below.
 He’d always had a pretty wicked eight-pack, but now?
 He crunched down on them, strummed his fingers over his belly to a loud washboard sound…

 "...Yeah.
 I think I could get used to this shit."